needle-mirror/com.unity.purchasing.udp/Documentation~/bulk-iap-import.md

 However, putting together an IAP Catalog of hundreds of products in the Editor can be tedious, and that’s when you may want to leverage the Bulk IAP Import feature.

-Bulk IAP Import lets you upload a CSV file to the UDP Console with all your IAP product details, including prices in multiple currencies and descriptions in multiple languages.
+Bulk IAP Import lets you upload CSV files in the regular UDP format and in [Google Play](#google) format to the UDP Console with all your IAP product details, including prices in multiple currencies and descriptions in multiple languages.

 This section describes how to import your IAP items in bulk.